hdbhandari/hyperledger-fabric-basics/basics-102/readme.md

 # Introduction

-- We will use the official fabcar example and will modify it to add products instead of cars
+- We will use the official product example and will modify it to add products instead of cars
 - We will use Javascript based SDK and Chaincode

 ## Commands